Graylog2/documentation/pages/getting_started.rst

 Now it’s go-time.

-You’ve got data coming in, let’s start adding information to a dashboard to better visualize the data we want to see.
+You’ve got data coming in, let’s add information to a dashboard to better visualize the data we want to see.

 Add a Dashboard
 ^^^^^^^^^^^^^^^^^^

-Let’s start by adding the message count data to a dashboard.
+We'll start by adding the message count data to a dashboard.
 Click *Add count to dashboard*, and it will say *No Dashboards, create one?*   Yes!
 Click that.

 .. image:: /images/gs_11-createdash.png